auth0/auth0-deploy-cli/docs/configuring-the-deploy-cli.md

 Cannot be used simultaneously with `AUTH0_EXCLUDED`.

+### `AUTH0_INCLUDE_THIRD_PARTY_CLIENTS`

+Boolean.
+Third-party clients are excluded from export and import operations by default.
+Enable this option to include them.
+This is useful when you have Dynamic Client Registration (DCR) enabled and need to directly manage third-party clients.
+Default: `false`.

 ### `AUTH0_KEYWORD_REPLACE_MAPPINGS`

 Mapping of specific keywords to facilities dynamic replacement.
 See also: [keyword replacement](keyword-replacement.md).